Acupressure significantly reducez pain and duration of labour

-The purpose of this study was to evaluate the effects of SP6 acupressure on labor pain and delivery time in women in labor.
-Seventy-five (75) women in labor were randomly assigned to either the SP6 acupressure (n = 36) or SP6 touch control (n = 39) group.
+The purpose of this study was to evaluate the effects of SP6 acupressure on labour pain and delivery time in women in labour.
+Seventy-five (75) women in labour were randomly assigned to either the SP6 acupressure (n = 36) or SP6 touch control (n = 39) group.

 The 30-minute acupressure or touch on SP6 acupoint was performed.

 These findings showed that SP6 acupressure was effective for decreasing labor pain and shortening the length of delivery time.
-SP6 acupressure can be an effective nursing management for women in labor.
+SP6 acupressure can be an effective nursing management for women in labour.

 Mi et al. (2004).
 Effects of SP6 Acupressure on Labor Pain and Length of Delivery Time in Women During Labor.
 The Journal of Alternative and Complementary Medicine, 10(6): 959-965.